Special Educational Needs and Disabilities

 - All teaching staff have undertaken training on understanding and meeting the needs of students with a range of difficulties.
 They will raise any concerns with the SENCO and initiate further investigation into the student’s difficulties.

-- Students can discuss any concerns with their tutors or directly to the SENCO.
+- Students can discuss any concerns with their tutors, Progress Lead or directly to the SENCO.

 - The school has staff trained and qualified to carry out a range of other assessments if students are highlighted to us, either from referrals by staff, parents or students themselves.
 Testing for dyslexia, dyscalculia, handwriting difficulties, processing speed, verbal understanding, ASD indicators, amongst others can all be carried out and the results used to implement more specialist intervention or arrangements for examinations etc.